adamgf/react-native-opencv3/README.md

 ```

-In this example the first function executed on the source image is `cvtColor`, the second function executed is `rotate` and the third function executed is `bitwise_not` so the transformed image is displayed in the app.
+In this example the first function executed on the source image is `cvtColor`, the second function executed is `rotate` and the third function executed is `bitwise_not` and then the transformed image is displayed in the app.

-The only required property is `func` which directly maps to an OpenCV ImgProc or Core function or a function on a Mat.
-The `params` property for the function should be specifed in a json dictionary as "p1", "p2", "p3" ...
+The only required property is `func` which directly maps to an OpenCV Imgproc or Core function or a function on a Mat.
+The `params` property for the function should be specifed in a json dictionary as "p1": XX, "p2": YY, "p3": ZZ ...
 All variants with different numbers of parameters are supported so for example `cvtColor` can be called with three or four parameters.

 For functions that operate directly on a Mat type the Mat should be referenced via the `inObj` property and the output Mat should be referenced via the `outObj` property.
 An example of one of these functions is `submat`.